 Once you’re listed, you’ll notice an improvement in overall search engine traffic, because mobile device users will be able to locate your business when they search.

 Getting started is easy.
-You need a Google account and if you’re already logged in, the next steps are easier than you think.
+You need a Google account.
+If you’re already logged in, the next steps are easier than you think.
 Simply Business has a great flowchart that walks you through the process.

 5. Use text message (SMS) marketing